Alice M. Miller J.D.

-Associate Research Scientist in Law and Lecturer in Faculty of Arts and Sciences and Associate Professor (Adjunct) of Law and Assistant Clinical Professor of Epidemiology (Chronic Diseases)
+Associate Research Scholar in Law and Lecturer in Faculty of Arts and Sciences and Assistant Clinical Professor of Epidemiology (Chronic Diseases)

 Impact of law and policy on construction and experience of gender, sexuality, health and human rights in domestic and global settings.

 Ali Miller is an associate research scholar in law and Robina

 Foundation Human Rights fellow at Yale Law School.
 She is an expert on women’s rights, sexual and reproductive

 rights and health as a human right.

 Professor Miller has over 20 years of policy and advocacy experience

 with non-governmental organizations including Amnesty International, Human

 Rights Watch and Talking about Reproductive and Sexual Health Issues in

 India.
 Professor Miller’s scholarship